nithinsivadas/polar-cap-saturation/README.md

 For running [Code 3: Calculating the magnitude uncertainty](Code3_Calculating_magnitude_uncertainty.html)

-2. Download *Datasets.zip* from [Zenodo-record](https://doi.org/10.5281/zenodo.17546718) and unzip into your local machine within the local copy of this git-repo.
+2. Currently the data used for this script is private, as the authors are in the process of publishing this database in an independent publication.
+Once that is published, we will make available the data for download as a *Datasets.zip* from [Zenodo-record](https://doi.org/10.5281/zenodo.17546718).
+This can be unzipped into your local machine within the local copy of this git-repo.
+If you require access to this dataset for review purposes please contact us.
 The python notebook `Code3_Calculating_magnitude_uncertainty.ipynb` uses this folder for its input data.
 So the code should be able to access this folder as `./Datasets/`.
 So ensure the data files are inside the your gitrepo like follows: `~\polar-cap-saturation\Datasets\`.
+The result of this script, is ultimately saved as `bayanne_uncertainty_stats.mat` in the **Data.zip** directory, for use as input for Code 1.
+As a result, all the other codes can be run independently of Code 3.

 [Code 2](Code2_Analytical_derivation_of_time_uncertainty.html) and [Code 4](Code_4_Demonstrating_regression_bias.html) do not require any data files to run.